asmaklad/TeleView/README.md

 ### ComboBoxes:
 ComboBoxes | Description
 :--------| :------------
-Select TZ name 		|	Select the Time Zone region (currently unused) Select Resolution 	|	Select the Camera Resolution. (never use the QXGA)
+Select TZ name 		|	Select the Time Zone region (currently used for naming files stored on SD card) Select Resolution 	|	Select the Camera Resolution. (never use the QXGA)

 ### Buttons: